-There is no class action procedure.
-The closest concept is that of the Group Litigation Order (GLO).60 A GLO is an order that allows a number of different claims, which give rise to related issues, to be managed collectively.
-A GLO is not a separate cause of action.
-It is a procedural tool to help courts manage multiple cases efficiently.
-GLOs are rarely used: since they were introduced in 2000 only 105 have been issued.
+There is no class action procedure in England and Wales.
+The closest concept is that of the Group Litigation Order (GLO).60 A GLO is an order that allows a number of different claims that give rise to related issues to be managed collectively.
+A GLO is not a separate cause of action; it is a procedural tool to help courts manage multiple cases efficiently.
+GLOs are rarely used: since they were introduced in 2000, only 109 have been issued.

 There are four types of damages that can be awarded in England and Wales: